exercism/javascript/exercises/concept/pizza-order/.docs/introduction.md

 ## Conclusion

-Recursion is a valuable technique that simplifies complex problems by breaking them into smaller, more manageable sub-problems.
+Recursion is a valuable technique that can simplify complex problems by breaking them into smaller, more manageable sub-problems.
 Understanding base cases and recursive cases is crucial for implementing effective recursive solutions in JavaScript.

 **Learn More:**